ryan-gorzek/foundation-cross/README.md

 # foundation-cross

 This repository provides a modular framework for benchmarking label transfer methods across species (easily adapted for cross-modality experiments).
-Currently compares a transformer-based foundation model (scGPT) with a traditional reference mapping approach (Seurat MapQuery) for transferring cell type annotations between mouse and opossum primary visual cortex.
+It currently compares a transformer-based foundation model (scGPT) with a traditional reference mapping approach (Seurat MapQuery) for transferring cell type annotations between mouse and opossum primary visual cortex.

 ## Overview